prasannavl/prasannavl.com/content/published/2016/09/introducing-winapi-basics.md

 It takes all inputs in the form of `IntPtr`, which allows any kind of marshalling.

-At the same time, `User32Helpers` has the implementations:
+At the same time, `User32Helpers` has the following implementations:

 ```c#
         public static unsafe int MapWindowPoints(IntPtr hWndFrom, IntPtr hWndTo, ref Point point)